ehharding/science-center/CONTRIBUTING.md

   <summary>Commands for Running & Building the Science Center</summary>

 - `npx turbo dev` runs Next.js's Local Development Server, listening by default on `http://localhost:3000/`.
-- `npx turbo build` builds the Application in Production Mode.
+- `npx turbo build` builds the application in Production Mode.
 The output is by default within the `.next` folder.
-  - This is used for the GitHub Actions Deployments (Preview & Production).
+  - This is used for the GitHub Actions deployments (Preview & Production).
 - `npx turbo start` starts a web server running that serves the built content from `npx turbo build`.
 </details>